-Typical residential tree removal ranges:
+Typical residential tree removal cost in Florida often falls in these ranges:

 - Small tree under 30 feet: $250 to $800